Code301d98-Team-2/calendar-frontend/README.md

 ## Version Control: 1.4.0

-Updated on 4-21-23
-Updated on 4-20-23
-Updated on 4-19-23
-Updated on 4-18-23
+Updated on 5-5-23 - Site is ready with MVP requirements intact and first level styling applied Updated on 5-4-23 - Created CRUD functionality within employee database feature.
+Implemented E-mail API to calendar changes.
+Updated on 5-3-23 - Application fully deployed on Render and Netlify Updated on 5-2-23 - Updated to include calendar component and Auth0 implementation Updated on 5-1-23 - Application now has basic front and back end framework structure

 ## Overview

 This application will generate shifts in a random order and ensure people work all shifts available.
-It will also ensure that shift constrains are being adhered to for example minimum staff and seniority requirements for patient care.
+It will also ensure that shift constrainst are being adhered to for example minimum staff and seniority requirements for patient care.

 ## Why We Built This Application